-THIRD: That the place where the principal office of the corporation, is to be located shall be in 35/F Century Diamond Tower, Century City, Kalayaan Avenue, Makati City, but it may establish branches in some foreign countries.
-(As amended by the Board of Directors on May 6, 2022 and subject to the approval of the Majority Stockholders of CPGI on June 27, 2022)
+The principal office of the Corporation shall be located at the 35/F Century Diamond Tower, Century City, Kalayaan Avenue, Makati City.
+The Corporation may have offices at such other places of business in the Philippines or in foreign countries as the Board may, from time to time, designate.
+(As amended by the Board of Directors on its special meeting on May 11, 2023 and subject to the approval of the Majority Stockholders of CPGI on June 30, 2023).